 In case of a power outage, consumers are powered by the energy,stored in the battery and solar energy:

-Consumers are powered from the external AC source, and the battery is charged both from the grid and from solar energy until the battery voltage reaches the value of “Battery stop discharging voltage”:
+Consumers are powered from an external AC source, and the battery is charged from both the grid and solar energy until the battery voltage reaches the "Battery stop discharging voltage" value:

-The output of KS 5200PS is powered from the external AC source, and the battery is charged from both it and solar energy until the battery voltage reaches the value of “Battery stop charging voltage”:
+The output of KS 5200PS is powered from an external AC source, and the battery is charged from both it and solar energy until the battery voltage reaches the "Battery stop charging voltage" value:

 The recommended connection scheme with an inverter generator that has contacts for external START/STOP control:

-The scheme applies to inverter generators that are started by closing the control contacts and stopped by opening them.
+The scheme applies to inverter generators that are started by closing control contacts and stopped by opening them.
 The control cable is connected to the potential-free contacts C and NO of the KS 5200PS station.

 The recommended scheme with the inverter generator KS 6000iES ATS version 2:

-The ATS module of the generator monitors the voltage 230 V at the MAINS INPUT inautomatic mode, starts the generator as soon as this voltage disappears, andstops it after approximately 1 minute as soon as 230 V is again supplied tothe MAINS INPUT.
+The ATS module of the generator monitors the voltage of 230 V at MAINS INPUT inautomatic mode, starts the generator as soon as this voltage disappears, andstops it after about 1 minute as soon as 230 V is again supplied toMAINS INPUT.

 The CEE 230V 32A socket is connected to the output of the inverter module and is active only during the operation of the generator.